gomlx

 It strives to be simple to read and reason about, leading the user to a correct and transparent mental model of what is going on (no surprises) -- aligned with Go philosophy.
 At the cost of more typing (more verbose) at times.

-It is also incredibly flexible, and easy to extend and try non-conventional things: use it to experiment with new optimizer ideas, complex regularizers, funky multi-tasking, etc.
+It is also incredibly flexible, and easy to extend and try non-conventional ideas: use it to experiment with new optimizer ideas, complex regularizers, funky multi-tasking, etc.

-Documentation is kept up-to-date (if it is not well documented, it is as if the code is not there) and error messages are useful and try to make it easy to solve issues.
+Documentation is kept up-to-date (if it is not well documented, it is as if the code is not there) and error messages are useful (always with a stack-trace) and try to make it easy to solve issues.

-GoMLX is still under development, and should be considered experimental.
+GoMLX is still evolving, and should be considered experimental.
+There are occasional changes, but mostly it has just been adding new functionality.

 🗺️ Overview

-• Docker with integrated JupyterLab and GoNB (a Go kernel for Jupyter notebooks)
+• Docker "gomlx_jupyterlab" with integrated JupyterLab and GoNB (a Go kernel for Jupyter notebooks)

 • Just-In-Time (JIT) compilation using OpenXLA for CPUs and GPUs -- hopefully soon TPUs.